Kylie Rae

 Briana Rae Sparrey (born August 25, 1992), better known by the ring name Kylie Rae, is an American professional wrestler.
-She is also known for her time in All Elite Wrestling and Impact Wrestling.
+She is known for her time in All Elite Wrestling (AEW), Total Nonstop Action Wrestling (TNA), the National Wrestling Alliance (NWA), and WWE.

 Early life

 Sparrey graduated from Oak Forest High School in 2010 where she played softball.

-Before becoming a full-time professional wrestler, Sparrey also worked as a stuntwoman, performing stunts for the film Divergent and the TV series Shameless.
+Before becoming a full-time professional wrestler, she also worked as a stuntwoman, performing stunts for the film Divergent and the TV series Shameless.

 Professional wrestling career

-Independent wrestling (2016–present)
+Independent circuit (2016–present)

-Rae made her professional wrestling debut at a March 19, 2016 Reality of Wrestling TV taping, defeating Ivory Robin to win the ROW Diamonds Championship.
-Rae received a tryout with WWE in February 2018.
+Sparrey made her professional wrestling debut at a March 19, 2016 Reality of Wrestling TV taping under the ring name Kylie Rae, defeating Ivory Robin to win the ROW Diamonds Championship.
+Sparrey received a tryout with WWE in February 2018.

 On January 5, 2019, at Warrior Wrestling 3, Rae challenged Jordynne Grace for the Progress World Women's Championship but was defeated.

 On September 21, 2019, Rae made her return to Freelance Wrestling, defeating Isaias Velazquez.
 On September 12, 2020, Rae defeated Tessa Blanchard to win the Warrior Wrestling Women's Championship.

 Kylie Rae returned to pro wrestling on June 5, 2021, defeating Holidead at Warrior Wrestling's Stadium Series in Chicago, Illinois.
 She lost Warrior Wrestling Women's Championship to Thunder Rosa on August 21, 2021.
 Rae made her UK debut for Revolution Pro Wrestling on May 22, 2022, where she was defeated by Alex Windsor for the Undisputed British Women's Championship.
 She made her New Japan Pro-Wrestling debut at Rumble on 44th Street on October 28, 2022, where she teamed with Tiara James and defeated Mina Shirakawa and Waka Tsukiyama.

 All Elite Wrestling (2019)

 In early 2019, Rae became part of the women's roster at All Elite Wrestling (AEW).
 She debuted in the promotion's inaugural event, Double or Nothing, in a match with Britt Baker, Awesome Kong, and Nyla Rose in a losing effort.
-Rae was advertised to compete against Leva Bates at Fyter Fest, however she was replaced by Allie.
+Rae was advertised to compete against Leva Bates at Fyter Fest; however, she was replaced by Allie.
 During a media scrum after All Out, Tony Khan announced that Rae had requested her release which was subsequently granted, and that the split was "very amicable".